 Is it ever likely to come true?

-Sure.
-Medical research and research on aging show that this possibility is not a far-fetched dream, but an attainable goal, so that the first age-repaired human beings will be living on Earth in about 3 more decades.
+Maybe.
+Medical research and research on aging show that this possibility is not a far-fetched dream.
+Too attainable that the first age-repaired human beings will be living on Earth about 3 decades from now.

 Research published in 2016 suggested that “it is possible to slow or even reverse aging, at least in mice, by undoing changes in gene activity—the same kinds of changes that are caused by decades of life in humans.”